-WBAL, Baltimore, went on the air fulltime with 50,000 watts July arr fulltime with 50,000 watts July 10, operating on 1090 kc. and relinquishing its synchronization with WJZ, New York, after 9 p.m. on 770 kc.
+WBAL, Baltimore, went on the air fulltime with 50,000 watts July 10, operating on 1690 kc. and relinguishing its synchronization with WJZ, New York, after 9 p.m. on 770 kc.
 Formerly licensed for 10,000 watts, WBAL had to reduce to 2,500 during the synchronizing period.
-Harold Burke, manufer reports of the synchronizing period. ager, reports excellent results in extended coverage are already perceptible.
+Harold Burke, manager, reports excellent results in extended coverage are already perceptible.